schellingb/PseudoVive/README.md

 4. Restart SteamVR

 You can check if the installation was successful by opening the 'Create System Report' window with the SteamVR menu or by right-clicking the SteamVR systray icon.
 Then under the 'Devices' tab it should list your devices with a different model name.

+## Uninstallation
+1. Right click SteamVR in the Tools or VR section in the Steam library.
+Click on 'Local Files' and then 'Browse Local Files...'.
+2. Remove '2vive' and '2vive_toggle' folders from the 'drivers' folder of SteamVR.

 ## Toggle Variation